-From career fairs to recruitment programs to public interest opportunities, OCU Law provides robust resources to connect with potential employers.
-Current students and recent graduates have access to a variety of government, pro bono, public interest, and minority and practice area specific recruitment opportunities.
-Check out the links below to find the perfect program for you.
+OCU Law offers current students and recent graduates opportunities to participate in a variety of government, pro bono, public interest, diversity, and practice area specific recruitment programs.
+Check out the list of programs below to find one that fits your professional interests.

 Equal Justice Works organizes, trains, and supports public-service-minded law students and is the national leader in creating summer and postgraduate public interest jobs.